 The last day of the Whitsun Festival will also be dedicated to a Schubertiade and a benefit concert for Daniel Barenboim, to whom Cecilia Bartoli is artistically and personally connected in a special way: “I am forever grateful to him for discovering and advising me early in my career and remaining an infinitely inspiring musical partner and loyal friend for 35 years now,” she describes the relationship with one of her most important musical mentors and supporters.
 As an exceptional musician, Daniel Barenboim enriches the world of music as a pianist, conductor, and initiator of cultural projects for an incredible seven decades.
 “People like Daniel Barenboim are proof to me that great myths are not merely creations of our aspiring minds.
 They can obviously be very real and have their origins in people filled with deep humanity,” she characterizes the outstanding personality of Daniel Barenboim further.

 Here, you will find all the information on the Salzburg Whitsun Festival.

-The Whitsun Festival and its artistic directors
+The Whitsun Festival and its changing artistic direction

 The Festival has been shaped by great personalities ever since it was founded.
-It was clear from the onset that it should be an independent institution with a programme very different to the festivals in summer and at Easter:
+It was clear from the onset that it should be an independent institution with a programme very different to the festivals in Summer and at Easter:

 - Karajan’s era: At first, the Festival was intended to be an extension of the Easter Festival.
 Founded six years previously, it drew large crowds and Karajan and the Berlin Philharmonic Orchestra created a first-class programme.